baillieogrady/baillieogrady.com/content/posts/2019-12-10-5-useful-jquery-libraries.md

 2\. isotope.js
 --------------

 A popular trend in web design is a filtering UI.
 Usually there’s a masonry grid of blog posts and at the top there will be filter buttons.
-Isotope allows you to filter these posts by attaching a click event listener to each of the buttons.
-Then, if the button shares the same class with any of the posts, once clicked, all the posts not matching that class, will fade away.
+Isotope allows you to filter these posts by attaching a click event listener to the button parent element.
+Then, when the button is pressed and shares the same class with any of the posts, all the posts not matching that class, will fade away.
 I personally love this library, the built in fade away animation and thorough documentation makes implementing a filtering feature a breeze.

 **Bonus:** you don’t have to use jQuery with this library, vanilla JavaScript is an option to initiate an instance.